yupgup/jonitrythall.com/_posts/2023-12-06-why-wiggle-work-channels.markdown

 <hr />

-This week, I thought it would be helpful to shed some light on our channels in Discord.
+This week, I wanted to shed some light on our channels in Discord.
 The community started with a few foundational channels in place, and it has grown quite a bit based on uncovered interests and direct requests.
 Everyone is encouraged to introduce themselves in initial-intro upon joining, where you’ll be *enthusiastically* greeted by everyone present.
 This shared introduction is also included in the Wiggle Work Weekly Wonder newsletter that goes out each Saturday.

 ![Wiggle Work Discord channel list screenshot](/content/2023/12/channels.png)